fiskaltrust/rollout-doc/getting-started/my-first-cashbox.md

 Once the Middleware has been deployed and started, it is advisable to perform a quick check if the Middleware is generally available on the network and responds to requests.

-For that purpose, the Middleware features an echo/ping request type which responds back with the data it received.
-If you successfully get a response, the Middleware should be ready to receive your signing requests as well.
+For that purpose, the Middleware features an echo/ping request type that responds with the data it received.
+If you successfully get a response, the Middleware should also be ready to accept your signing requests.

 :::tip postman collection